naturalneuralnet/blue-pomodoro/README.md

 This is React project, with Material UI and some CSS for styling.

-Initially I created the project to run with local state using the useState hook.
+Initially state was managed locally using the useState hook.

-Then I converted the local state to a global state using React-Redux and Redux-Toolkit.The previous version of the Promodo component can be found in PromodoWithoutRedux
+Later on, this was changed to mangage state globally using React-Redux and Redux-Toolkit.The previous version of the Pomodoro component which usues the local state can be found in PromodoWithoutRedux.js

 ## What I learned